rizinorg/book/src/analysis/emulation.md

 to solve even in the most basic way without at least a partial emulation.

-Thus many professional reverse engineering tools use code emulation while performing an analysis of binary code, and radare2 is no difference here.
+Thus many professional reverse engineering tools use code emulation while performing an analysis of binary code, and rizin is no difference here.

-For partial emulation (or imprecise full emulation) radare2 uses its own [ESIL](../disassembling/esil.md) intermediate language and virtual machine.
+For partial emulation (or imprecise full emulation) rizin uses its own [ESIL](../disassembling/esil.md) intermediate language and virtual machine.

-Radare2 supports this kind of partial emulation for all platforms that implement ESIL uplifting (x86/x86_64, ARM, arm64, MIPS, powerpc, sparc, AVR, 8051, Gameboy, ...).
+Rizin supports this kind of partial emulation for all platforms that implement ESIL uplifting (x86/x86_64, ARM, arm64, MIPS, powerpc, sparc, AVR, 8051, Gameboy, ...).

 One of the most common usages of such emulation is to calculate